cylc/cylc-flow/doc/src/introduction.rst

-In the former case, even the cycle point immediately after the delay is hardly affected, and subsequent cycle points are all on time, whilst in the latter case it takes five full cycle points to catch up to normal real time operation [2]_.
+In the former case, even the cycle point immediately after the delay is hardly affected, and subsequent cycle points are all on time, whilst in the latter case it takes five full cycle points to catch up to normal real time operation [1]_.

 Similarly, :numref:`fig-time-two` shows example suite job schedules for an historical case study, or when catching up after a very long delay; i.e. when the external driving data are available many cycle points in advance.
-Task *a*, which as the most upstream forecast model is likely to be a resource intensive atmosphere or ocean model, has no upstream dependence on co-temporal tasks and can therefore run continuously, regardless of how much downstream processing is yet to be completed in its own, or any previous, forecast cycle point (actually, task *a* does depend on co-temporal task *x* which waits on the external driving data, but that returns immediately when the data is available in advance, so the result stands).
-The other forecast models can also cycle continuously or with a short gap between, and some post processing tasks, which have no previous-instance dependence, can run continuously or even overlap (e.g. *e* in this case).
+Task *a*, which as the most upstream model is likely to be a resource intensive atmosphere or ocean model, has no upstream dependence on co-temporal tasks and can therefore run continuously, regardless of how much downstream processing is yet to be completed in its own, or any previous, cycle point (actually, task *a* does depend on co-temporal task *x* which waits on the external driving data, but that returns immediately when the data is available in advance, so the result stands).
+The other models can also cycle continuously or with a short gap between, and some post processing tasks, which have no previous-instance dependence, can run continuously or even overlap (e.g. *e* in this case).
 Thus,